LeMinhThanh29/portfolio/README.md

 ---

-## Đóng Góp
+## Contributing

-Nếu bạn muốn đóng góp cho dự án, làm theo các bước sau:
+If you would like to contribute to this project, follow these steps:

-1. Fork dự án này.
+1. Fork this repository.
-2. Tạo nhánh mới cho tính năng của bạn (`git checkout -b feature-new-feature`).
+2. Create a new branch for your feature (`git checkout -b feature-new-feature`).
-3. Commit các thay đổi của bạn (`git commit -am 'Add new feature'`).
+3. Commit your changes (`git commit -am 'Add new feature'`).
-4. Push nhánh lên GitHub (`git push origin feature-new-feature`).
+4. Push the branch to GitHub (`git push origin feature-new-feature`).
-5. Tạo pull request.
+5. Create a pull request.

 ---

-## Liên Hệ
+## Contact

-Nếu bạn muốn liên hệ hoặc có bất kỳ câu hỏi nào về các dự án, vui lòng liên hệ với tôi qua:
+If you want to get in touch or have any questions about the projects, feel free to contact me via:

 - **Email**: [leminhthanhneo77@gmail.com](mailto:leminhthanhneo77@gmail.com)
 - **LinkedIn**: [linkedin.com/in/leminhthanhneo77](https://www.linkedin.com/in/leminhthanhneo77)